tgd1973/Nexcloud-vm/README.md

 ## Build your own Nextcloud VM
 How to build your own Nextcloud VM from scratch
 25th April 2019, 20:21 — revised 24th September 2019, 18:57
-STATUS

-CATEGORY / TAG
-Unassigned
-1 Links

-Click here to if you rather want to use the VM.
-Click here to view machine configuration when everything is setup.
-2 Digitalocean example
+1. Digitalocean example

 DigitalOcean example: https://youtu.be/LlqY5Y6P9Oc
 The script will mount and format the drive.
 Please select Manually Format & Mount when adding the second volume.

-3 Minimum System Requirements
+2. Minimum System Requirements

 A clean Ubuntu Server 18.04.X using the alternative installer OpenSSH (preferred)